Flaws in New York State’s Criminal History Record Check Program

 If you are an HR professional or administrator at a healthcare facility, you can take preventive action beyond what is required by the state.
 Background investigations should include a Healthcare Compliance Search and a check of employment history, as these help to ensure that potential hires have a clean work history, have been compliant with industry regulations, and that they’ve done the work they say they have.
 Without this assurance, your facility could be subject to in the event of a bad hire.This investigation also offers a deep dive search into the criminal records of an applicant, so you’ll know for certain whether they have a questionable past that makes them unsuitable for work in your facility.

-Alliance Worldwide Investigative Group, Inc. is well-versed in full-scale background screenings for the healthcare industries.
+Alliance Risk Group. is well-versed in full-scale background screenings for the healthcare industries.
 If you have questions about what your medical facility should be doing when it comes to background check best practices, we would love to schedule a no-cost webinar with you to evaluate your needs.
 Contact us today!

 To read more about background checks and how they can help mitigate risk in the healthcare and medical industries, click here.